-Course Code Course Name Category L Т P Credit 191TL1A4FA Part- I : FRENCH- Paper-IV Language 3 1 ı 3
+Course Code Course Name Category L Т P Credit 201TL1A4FA FRENCH -IV LANGUAGE-1 3 1 1 3

-- To Acquire Competence in General Communication Skills Oral + Written Comprehension & Expression. - To Introduce the Culture, life style and the civilization aspects of the French people as well as of France.

-To help the students to acquire Competency in translating simple French sentences into English and vice versa.
+- Competence in General Communication Skills Oral + Written -Comprehension & Expression. - The Culture, life style and the civilization aspects of the French people as well as of France. - Competency in translating simple French sentences into English and vice versa.

-CO Number CO Statement Knowledge Level CO1 Learn the Basic verbs, numbers and accents K1 CO2 To learn the adjectives and the classroom environment in France K2 CO3 Learn the Plural, Articles and the Hobbies. К3 CO4 To learn the Cultural Activity in France К3 CO5 To learn the Sentiments, life style of the French people and the usage of the conditional tense К2
+CO Number CO Statement Knowledge Level CO1 Learn the Basic verbs, numbers and accents.
+K1 CO2 Learn the adjectives and the classroom environment in France.
+K2 CO3 Learn the Plural, Articles and the Hobbies. К3 CO4 Learn the Cultural Activity in France. К3 CO5 Learn the Sentiments, life style of the French people and the usage of the conditional tense.
+K2